Abhimaan (1973 film)

 Abhimaan (lit.
 'Pride') (Note: Initially the film was called Raag Ragini) is a 1973 Indian Hindi musical drama film directed by Hrishikesh Mukherjee, starring Amitabh Bachchan, Jaya Bachchan, Asrani, Bindu, and David.
 The film is perhaps best remembered for its songs, composed and arranged by S. D. Burman, written by Majrooh Sultanpuri and sung by playback singers Kishore Kumar, Lata Mangeshkar, Mohammed Rafi, Manhar.

 According to Aalif Surti, the film is based on the troublesome marriage of two Hindustani classical music maestros, the sitarist Ravi Sankar and the surbahar player Annapurna Devi, though author Raju Bharatan states that Mukherjee based the film's story on the life of singer Kishore Kumar and his first wife, Ruma Guha Thakurta.
 The 1954 film A Star Is Born has also been cited as a vague influence.
 (Note: The 1937 version of the film is in the public domain and was based on the film What Price Hollywood?
 (1932), itself adapted from a story by Adela Rogers St. Johns, who loosely based her plot on the experiences of actress Colleen Moore and her husband, alcoholic producer John McCormick, and the life and death of director Tom Forman, who committed suicide following a nervous breakdown.)
 The 1970 Bengali film Bilambita Loy, starring Uttam Kumar and Supriya Devi is also noted to be an influence.

 The film was a major hit at the box office and is amongst the earliest hits of Amitabh Bachchan's career.
 Jaya Bachchan won the Filmfare Best Actress Award for Abhimaan.
 Popular singer Anuradha Paudwal started her music journey from this film, where she sang a Sanskrit verse for Jaya Bhaduri.

 Synopsis

 Subir is a professional singer with a soaring career.
 He has no plans to marry—until he meets Uma, a sweet village girl who is musically gifted.
 Subir falls in love with Uma and marries her and returns to Mumbai with his new bride.
 Subir continues as a singer and fosters Uma's singing career.
 His career falters, however, just as Uma's singing career begins to thrive.

 Eventually, she becomes more successful than her husband, sparking jealousy from Subir.
-His pride and jealousy tear the marriage apart.
+His pride and jealousy tears the marriage apart.
 The couple separates, and Uma has a miscarriage.
-After heavy criticism from his aunt, Subir realises his vanity and reconciles with Uma in an emotional reunion, and they sing together.
+After heavy criticism from his aunt, Subir realises the folly of his vanity and reconciles with Uma.
+In an emotional reunion they sing together.